 An MH-47 Chinook helicopter, with eight additional SEALs and eight Army Night Stalkers aboard led by Lt.
 Commander Erik S. Kristensen, was sent is as part of an extraction mission to pull out the four embattled Navy SEALs.
 The MH-47 Chinook was escorted by heavily-armored Army attack helicopters.
 Entering a hot combat zone, attack helicopters are used initially to neutralize the enemy and make it safer for the lightly-armored, personnel-transport helicopter to insert.

-The heavyweight of the attack helicopters slowed the formation’s advance prompting the MH-47 to outrun their armored escort.
-They knew the tremendous risk going into an active enemy area in daylight, without their attack support, and without the cover of night.
+The attack helicopters’ heavyweight slowed the formation’s advance prompting the MH-47 to outrun their armored escort.
+They knew the tremendous risk of going into an active enemy area in daylight without their attack support and the cover of night.
 The risk would, of course, be minimized if they put the helicopter down in a safe zone.
 But knowing that their warrior brothers were shot, surrounded, and severely wounded, the rescue team opted to directly enter the oncoming battle in hopes of landing on brutally hazardous terrain.

 As the Chinook raced to the battle, a rocket-propelled grenade struck the helicopter, killing all 16 men aboard.
 That was one of the greatest losses in the SOF community and the highest single loss in Operation Red Wings.

 Marcus Luttrell’s Escape